When Will February 2020 Washington DC Bar Exam Results Be Released?

-Last July, takers were notified ahead of time when results would be posted.
-So please keep checking the DC website!
+Previously, takers were notified ahead of time when results would be posted.
+So please keep checking the website!

 I’m Worried I Failed!
-Can I Reserve a Spot for Tutoring?
+Can I Reserve a Spot for Tutoring/Courses?

 Yes.
 If you are reading this pre-bar exam, you can reach out to us ASAP for tutoring.
 If you are reading this post-bar exam, you are still welcome to reserve a spot for one of our courses or services.
-The best deal that we offer for your money is our highly regarded, small group Uniform bar exam course.
+The best deal that we offer is our highly regarded, small group Uniform Bar Exam Course.
 It also fills up the most quickly as spots are very limited.
 So we highly recommend early application or reservation.
-It is tailored to exactly what is tested on the Uniform Bar exam. *Note: You are not required to use the spot if you temporarily reserve the spot.
-It will merely be held for you.
+It is tailored to exactly what is tested on the Uniform Bar exam.

 Wondering what to do while you wait for

-We have the option to sign up for weekly “waiting for bar exam” tips below!
+We have the option to sign up for the weekly “waiting for bar exam” tips below!

-While you wait for your February 2019 Washington DC bar exam results to be released, we recommend that you read these articles
+While you wait for your February 2020 Washington DC bar exam results to be released, we recommend that you read these articles:

 - Figure out a plan of attack for if you fail and if you pass.
 We have some stellar ideas on “The Art of Waiting for Bar Exam Results”.
 This will help you come up with your “plan A” and “plan B”.

-- We have some work-related articles here that discuss how to start your own business, how to start your own law firm, polishing up your Linkedin profile, etc. These are especially useful if you are looking to put themselves in the best position to get a job while waiting for bar exam results.
+- We have some work-related articles here that discuss how to start your own business, how to start your own law firm, polishing up your LinkedIn profile, etc. These are especially useful if you are looking to put yourself in the best position to get a job while waiting for bar exam results.